 What is credit by portfolio assessment?

-A portfolio is a device in which you collect artifacts and provide documentation that demonstrates that you have acquired college-level learning for an identified AACC course.
+A portfolio is a device in which you collect artifacts and provide documentation demonstrating that you have acquired college-level learning for an identified AACC course.
 You reflect and write about past experiences and how you met the learning outcomes for the course(s) through study, work and other life experiences which have occurred outside the classroom.
-A subject matter expert will determine if you have demonstrated that you have the college-level learning equivalent to the course, through an examination of the material in your portfolio.
+A subject matter expert will determine if you have demonstrated that you have the college-level learning equivalent to the course through an examination of the material in your portfolio.

 How do you qualify?